Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Introduction

+The aim of this paper is to prove a similar result for time-semidiscretizations of PDEs.
+Note that while formally a time discretization of a PDE can be embedded into the flow of a rapidly forced evolution equation via the construction of Fiedler and Scheurle \cite[Section 2]{FiedlerScheurle}, the rapidly forced nonlinear term in the interpolating evolution equation is not bounded, so that the results of Matthies and Scheel \cite{MaSch2001} do not apply.

-Nonetheless, we can show that backward error analysis of this type can be used for PDEs provided the solution to the full PDE has high regularity.
-Time semidiscretizations of semilinear Hamiltonian PDEs are typically only well-defined if the method is fully implicit; explicit or partially implicit methods such as partitioned Runge--Kutta methods, the simplest of which are the leap frog and symplectic Euler schemes, violate the CFL condition \cite{AriehBook}.
+Runge--Kutta time-semidiscretizations of semilinear Hamiltonian PDEs are only well-defined if the method is implicit; explicit or partially implicit Runge--Kutta time-semidiscretizations such as partitioned Runge--Kutta methods, the simplest of which are the leap frog and symplectic Euler schemes, cannot satisfy the CFL condition for any size of the time step \cite{AriehBook}.
 Thus, in this paper we consider a class of (implicit) symplectic A-stable Runge--Kutta methods which includes the Gauss--Legendre Runge--Kutta methods.
 The simplest of these methods is the implicit midpoint rule.